Riaan-Rossouw/DAIAT/README.md

 # DAIAT - Agriculture Growth Cycle and Trade Dataset
 The Data and Artificial Intelligence for African Trade (DAIAT) Initiative [https://www.ucc.ie/en/daiat/] is a consortium of European and African-based scholars and practitioners who focus their research, teaching and policy making to develop and promote data-driven decision-making tools for the expansion of inclusive and sustainable trade between the continents.

-This repository contains the working files for the "Agriculture Growth Cycle and Trade" database, which forms part of Work Program 1 of the DAIAT Initiative.
+This repository contains the working files and all codes used to generate the "Agriculture Growth Cycle and Trade" database, which forms part of Work Program 1 of the DAIAT Initiative.

 ## Work program 1: Identification of export opportunities
 This work program is motivated by the need to expand African countries' exports at the extensive margin.